hashview/hashview/README.md

 ./hashview.py # (note you can add a --debug if you are attempting to troubleshoot an issue)
 ```

+#### 4) Log into your hashview server
+Navigate to your server, default port is 8443. https://IP:8443

+(note)
+Because hashview is installed with a self signed certificate, you will be prompted about it being invalid.
+You're welcome to use properly signed certs by replacing the files under `hashview/hashview/control/ssl/`

+Once logged in, before you can start cracking hashes, you need to install a Hashview-Agent.

 ## Installing Hashview-Agent
 After you've installed hashview you will need to install a hashview-agent.
 The agent can run on the same system as hashview, but doesn't have to.